Getting out of debt isn't easy, but will bring you many forms of relief.

 Paying down your debt might seem like an impossible thing sometimes.
 When you’re up to your eyeballs in debt clearing it away can feel like a distant dream.

-Americans now collectively hold $13.2 trillion in personal debt between credit cards, auto loans, mortgages, student loans, and more.
+Americans now collectively hold more than $15 trillion in personal debt between credit cards, auto loans, mortgages, student loans, and more.
 But stay confident and stay ready to pay your debts because there are a lot of joys to being able to say you’re finally debt free.

 1. Joy of no more collection fear

 The debt collection mistake people always make is they assume it won’t happen to them.
 Any creditor has the right to call in a collection agency if they feel that it’s the only way to get their money back.
 This is a fearful time for anyone because someone is going to come into your house and literally take everything you’ve worked for.

 After you get rid of your debt, this is a thing of the past.
 You’ll never have to worry about that knock on the door again.

 Debt is never a good thing to have on your record.
 There’s a reason why so many people in debt also happen to have to deal with anxiety and depression.
 They feel guilty for everything that’s happened and they feel like failures because they couldn’t manage their money.

 These feelings of guilt can cause real problems within the family unit.
 You’ll never have to feel guilty again after this.

 3. Joy of more disposable income

 Anyone who has been snowed under by a large number of payments due is well aware that they have little to no access to disposable income.
 Getting to the cashier’s desk and seeing merchants reject your credit card is soul-crushing and embarrassing.